sogno-platform/pymfm/README.md

 `<path_to_your_python_binary> -m pip install -e '<your_path_to_pymfm_git_folder>'`

-You can check if the installation has been successful by trying to import package datafev into your Python environment.
+You can check if the installation has been successful by trying to import package pymfm into your Python environment.
 This import should be possible without any errors.

 `import pymfm`